 Answer:The question of when to take vitamins together or separately is an excellent one and which we address in the "What to Consider When Using" and "Concerns and Cautions" sections of our Reviews of vitamin or mineral supplements.
 How you take a supplement can be just as important as which product you take -- both may impact how much of a nutrient your body actually gets.

 A few rules of thumb:

-If you take a large dose of a mineral, it will compete with other minerals to reduce their absorption.
-The mineral most often taken in large amounts is calcium: The dose is usually several hundred of milligrams, compared to doses of just a few milligrams or even microgram amounts (1,000 micrograms = 1 milligram) of most other minerals.
-So if you take a calcium supplement, take it at a different time of day than other mineral supplements or a multivitamin/multimineral supplement.
+- If you take a large dose of a mineral, it will compete with other minerals to reduce their absorption.
+The mineral most often taken in large amounts is calcium: The dose is usually several hundred milligrams, compared to doses of just a few milligrams or even microgram amounts (1,000 micrograms = 1 milligram) of most other minerals.
+So if you take several hundred milligrams of calcium from a supplement, take it at a different time of day than other mineral supplements or a multivitamin/multimineral supplement.
 Doses of magnesium can also be relatively large and should, ideally, be taken apart from other minerals.
 If you take high doses of zinc long-term (50 mg or more per day for 10 weeks or longer ), be aware that it can cause copper deficiency, so you may need to supplement with copper as well.

-Be aware that vitamins and minerals can also affect the absorption and effectiveness of medications.
+- Be aware that vitamins and minerals can also affect the absorption and effectiveness of medications.
 You'll find more specific information about this in the "Concerns and Cautions" section of each of our Reviews.
-You can also look up these drug interactions by drug name in our Encyclopedia.

 Keep in mind that these issues are not of significant concern when consuming a multivitamin providing up to the recommended daily intakes (RDAs) of vitamins and minerals -- as long as it does not contain more than 250 mg of either calcium or magnesium.